Likan20/Fitness-App/README.md

 <br>
 @ Integrated ExerciseDB and YouTube Search APIs from RapidAPI.
 <br>
-@cDesigned a responsive UI with Material-UI for consistent cross-device performance.
+@ Designed a responsive UI with Material-UI for consistent cross-device performance.
 <br>
 @ Used Axios for seamless API requests and response handling.